 Cook the fresh pasta until al dente according to instructions and remove from the heat, do not drain.

-Place the onion, garlic, and kale into the same saucepan, stirring until the kale is beginning to wilt, approximately 7 minutes.
+Place the onion, garlic, and kale into the same frying pan, stirring until the kale is beginning to wilt, approximately 7 minutes.
 Add in the bacon, stirring through until just heated.